 Cosmeceuticals - represent a marriage between cosmetics and pharmaceuticals.
 Like cosmetics, cosmeceuticals are topically applied, but they contain ingredients that influence the biological function of the skin.
 Cosmeceuticals improve appearance, but they do so by delivering nutrients necessary for healthy skin.
 Cosmeceuticals are the fastest-growing segment of the natural personal care industry.

-Elastin- It is a protein elastic fiber that gives the skin its elasticity.
+Elastin - It is a protein elastic fiber that gives the skin its elasticity.
 These thin fibers allow the skin to retain its original shape and with the years, as its production diminishes it influences the skin`s elasticity and firmness loss.

-Free radicals- Created when oxygen produces by-products during normal cellular metabolism.
+Free radicals - Created when oxygen produces by-products during normal cellular metabolism.
 More accurately, this reactive oxygen ‘steals’ electrons from proteins, DNA and cell membranes, damaging tissue.
 If left unchecked, free radicals may cause heart damage, cancer, cataracts, and a weak immune system.
 Free radicals may be involved with aging of tissue; and coupled with sun damage, could promote skin cancers.
-While free radicals are produced by normal human metabolism, they can be increased by smoking, alcohol, exposure to heavy metals, and radiation.

-Milli Capsules- a air-tight encapsulation that preserves the serum's efficiency.
+Milli Capsules - a air-tight encapsulation that preserves the serum's efficiency.
 This is a unique patent that maintains the sensitive vitamins, such as vitamin C, fresh and active until it is applied on the skin to maximize visible benefits to the skin in the shortest possible time.
 They are found in the C the Success, D-Red and Multi-Vitamin serums.

 Peptides - These chemical compounds are made up of amino acid chains and represent the building blocks of proteins.
 They are used today in medicine and in the cosmetic industry.